Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-governance.md

 # Governance <img src="/img/Governance.svg" height="40px">

 :::{Important}
-Daodiseo's Governance module inherits from Cosmos SDK's [`gov`](https://docs.cosmos.network/master/modules/gov/) module.
-This document is a stub, and covers mainly important Daodiseo-specific notes about how it is used.
+ODISEO's Governance module inherits from Cosmos SDK's [`gov`](https://docs.cosmos.network/master/modules/gov/) module.
+This document is a stub, and covers mainly important ODISEO-specific notes about how it is used.
 :::

-Governance is the process through which members of the Daodiseo community can effect change on the protocol by submitting petitions known as "proposals" and arriving at a popular consensus when a threshold amount of support has been reached.
-The proposal structure is versatile and allows for holders of staked Luna (those who have an interest in the long-term viability of the network) to voice their opinion on both blockchain parameter updates as well as the future development of the Daodiseo protocol.
+Governance is the process through which members of the DAODISEO community can effect change on the protocol by submitting petitions known as "proposals" and arriving at a popular consensus when a threshold amount of support has been reached.
+The proposal structure is versatile and allows for holders of staked Luna (those who have an interest in the long-term viability of the network) to voice their opinion on both blockchain parameter updates as well as the future development of the ODISEO protocol.

-Check the [Governance section of the `daodiseod` Reference](../how-to/daodiseod/subcommands.md#tx-gov-submit-proposal) to see examples of how to participate in the Governance process.
+Check the [Governance section of the `ODISEOd` Reference](../how-to/ODISEOd/subcommands.md#tx-gov-submit-proposal) to see examples of how to participate in the Governance process.

-To learn how to vote with your staked Luna or submit proposals, visit the [Daodiseo Station governance guide](../../learn/daodiseo-station/governance.md).
+To learn how to vote with your staked Luna or submit proposals, visit the [ODISEO Station governance guide](../../learn/ODISEO-station/governance.md).

 ## Concepts